Understanding and Improving Knowledge Distillation: Related Work

 The most relevant work to our own is \citep{furlanello2018born}.
 Though the main focus of their work is to propose $\KD$ techniques to boost quality, they also provide intuitions for the effectiveness of $\KD$.
 In our work, we offer theoretical analysis on some of their conjectures, and improve on erroneous assumptions.
-Furthermore, we systematically investigate the mechanism behind knowledge distillation by decomposing its effects, and analyzing how each of these effects helps with student model's training and quality improvement using our proposed partial-KD methods.
+Furthermore, we systematically investigate the mechanism behind knowledge distillation by decomposing its effects, and analyzing how each of these effects helps with student model's training using our proposed partial-distillation methods.